What are brand touchpoints and how do you analyse them?

 Identify all touchpoints

-- Purchase experience: such as your packaging, in-store experience, and the performance of sales reps
+- Purchase experience: Such as your packaging, in-store experience, and the performance of sales reps

 At the end of this process, you should have a comprehensive list that includes every possible way a customer can interact with your business.
 So, think deeply about the customer journey and every touchpoint the customer can encounter.

-Impact ratings are non-scientific and there’s no exact formula for assessing exactly how important each touchpoint is.
+Impact ratings are non-scientific, and there’s no exact formula for assessing exactly how important each touchpoint is.
 When assigning impact scores, you should put yourself in the shoes of your customers and consider the positive and negative interactions you’ve previously had with brands.
 This way, you can begin to understand the importance of each touchpoint.

 How to measure non-digital touchpoints

 With non-digital touchpoints, it’s much harder to judge effectiveness and inefficiencies.
 However, there are still techniques you can use.
 For example, you can use secret shoppers to measure the effectiveness of various in-store customer touchpoints.
-This shopper goes through the same process that customers follow when they engage with a brand.
-They’ll start by doing research about the business and then ask the customer services team questions.
-They’ll then make a purchase and pay for the product.

 How should you analyse brand touchpoints?